Oracle-of-the-Void/ootv-client/docs/API.md

 * 404 user not found
 * 403 not owner of list
 * 500 failed to create 64 bit int and not collide with another in 10 tries (new list)  if we start seeing this, we adjust the random generation

+## /update

+Handles database manipulation

+Handled by lambda: oracle-update/index.js

+inputs:

+* Header: Authorization (required)
+  * tokens from Cognito
+* uid (required)
+  * uid of user to search for lists of (has to match cognito info)
+  * allowed groups are pulled from user information
+  * groups are in the form of database:operation, where either can be "*"
+* cardid (required for all operations but "new")
+* database
+  * which card database to edit
+* data
+* updateprintingprimary (optional)
+  * used for newinstance only
+* printingid (optional)
+  * used for updateinstance / removeinstance
+* operation (required)
+  * new
+    * new card: generate cardid
+    * data is an ARRAY of cards to add
+    * returns ARRAY of cardids
+  * newinstance
+    * add another instance to that card
+    * to make new instance the MRP set updateprintingprimary=true
+  * update
+    * data is a hash that all keys in the hash replace keys in the card
+    * printing is invalid, use new/update/remove instance instead
+  * updateinstance
+    * data is a hash that all keys in the has replace keys in the instance hash
+    * printingid is required
+  * removeinstance
+    * delete that instance
+    * printingid is required
+  * remove
+    * delete that card:   data stored in oracle-all-updatelog

+outputs:

+* Generally, the changes
+  * changes are also logged to the item, and to oracle-all-updatelog
+* new
+  * cardids - array of new cardids
+  * errors - count of errors
+  * errormessage - Error messages
+    * Note: the only general errormessage is overwriting a card, but oracle SHOULD write that card back and then try insert again with new cardid.
+This will likely ONLY happen if multiple new cards are added by different people within the same millisecond or two.
+* update / updateinstance / newinstance / removeinstance
+  * The things that are changed are returned.
+    * in the case of instance things, the entire printing array is returned
+  * olddata/newdata also added to "updatelog" in item
+* remove
+  * the removed card is returned

+codes:

+* 200 success
+* 404 user not found
+* 403 not owner of list
+* 500 database error
+* 500 missing required fields